Search Wisconsin State Records Online (Free)

 Background Check for Employment

 In Wisconsin, employers may conduct a background check to see if the candidate in question is suitable for the role.
 As an employer, the individual has a right to know about potential criminal background, but they are limited in certain methods and have limitations in how they can find out or use information.
-Employers conducting a background check must adhere to the Fair Credit Reporting Act and Title VII.7

 Free Background Check

-Individuals can conduct a free criminal background check in Wisconsin by submitting a request to the Wiscon Department of Justice through the online record check system and inputting the subject’s name, date of birth, and/or social security number.
+Individuals can conduct a free criminal background check in Wisconsin by submitting a request to the Wisconsin Department of Justice through the online record check system and inputting the subject’s name, date of birth, and/or social security number.

 Wisconsin Court Records: Explained